 We ended up interviewing all of the 52 applicants, and we even hired less qualified candidates.
 They were good people, and we had the training resources to make them amazing sellers.

 Maybe it wasn’t a low-cost recruitment process.
-But what I’ve learned is, that the company's resources spent in the recruitment process, are nothing compared to the people who can’t support their families due to the lack of liquidity in the country.
+But what I’ve learned is, that the company's resources spent in the recruitment process, are nothing compared to the people who can’t support their families’ due to the lack of liquidity in the country.

-So if it’s a bit costlier for us, but the reason of a smile on a kid's face whose father can now buy an extra candy bar, it's definitely worth it.
+So, if it’s a bit costlier for us, but the reason of a smile on a kid's face whose father can now buy an extra candy bar, it's definitely worth it.
 You don't learn that in Business School!

 Kære Sara,